CVXR: An R Package for Disciplined Convex Optimization: Examples

 For a smoother curve, we can solve for the nearly-convex fit described in the same paper:

 This replaces the first difference term with an approximation to the second derivative at $\beta_{i+1}$.
-In \cvxr{}, the only change necessary is the penalty line in \code{near_fit}, \begin{CodeInput} penalty <- sum(pos(diff(x, differences = 2))) \end{CodeInput} The resulting curve is depicted in Figure~\ref{fig:near-convex} with 95\% confidence bands generated from $R = 100$ samples.
+In \cvxr{}, the only change necessary is the penalty line in \code{near_fit}, \begin{CodeChunk} \begin{CodeInput} R> penalty <- sum(pos(diff(beta, differences = 2))) \end{CodeInput} \end{CodeChunk} The resulting curve is depicted in Figure~\ref{fig:near-convex} with 95\% confidence bands generated from $R = 200$ samples.
 Note the jagged staircase pattern has been smoothed out.
 We can easily extend this example to higher-order differences or lags by modifying the arguments to \code{diff}.

-\subsection{Miscellaneous Applications}
+\subsection{Miscellaneous applications}

-\subsubsection{Worst Case Covariance}
+\subsubsection{Worst case covariance}

-Suppose we have i.i.d. samples $x_i \sim N(0,\Sigma)$ for $i = 1,\ldots,m$ and want to determine the maximum covariance of $y = w^Tx = \sum_{i=1}^m w_ix_i$, where $w \in \reals^m$ is a given vector of weights.
+Suppose we have i.i.d.\ samples $x_i \sim N(0,\Sigma)$ for $i = 1,\ldots,m$ and want to determine the maximum covariance of $y = w^\top x = \sum_{i=1}^m w_ix_i$, where $w \in \reals^m$ is a given vector of weights.
 We are provided limited information on the elements of $\Sigma$.
-For example, we may know the specific value or sign of certain $\Sigma_{jk}$, which are represented by upper and lower bound matrices $L$ and $U \in \reals^{n \times n}$, respectively \citep[pp. 171--172]{BoydVandenberghe:2004}.
+For example, we may know the specific value or sign of certain $\Sigma_{jk}$, which are represented by upper and lower bound matrices $L$ and $U \in \reals^{n \times n}$, respectively \citep[pp.\ 171--172]{BoydVandenberghe:2004}.
 This situation can arise when calculating the worst-case risk of an investment portfolio \citep{worstrisk}.
 Formally, our optimization problem is

 Consider the specific case